-How successful a credit union is at earning money affects its long-term survivability.
-Earnings may be retained by the credit union, boosting its capital cushion, or be used to address problematic loans, potentially making the credit union better able to withstand financial shocks.
+How successful a credit union is at earning money has an effect on its safety and soundness.
+Earnings may be retained by the credit union, giving a boost to its capital buffer, or be used to deal with problematic loans, likely making the credit union better able to withstand financial trouble.
 Losses, on the other hand, reduce a credit union's ability to do those things.

-On Bankrate's test of earnings, HAWAII FIRST scored 26 out of a possible 30, beating the national average of 10.31.
+HAWAII FIRST scored 26 out of a possible 30 on Bankrate's earnings test, better than the national average of 10.11.

 The credit union had an earnings ratio of 0.00 percent in our test, higher than the average for all credit unions, suggesting that it's running ahead of its peers in this area.